timschott/interview-prep/ds/ml-conceptual.md

   * uses de-correlated trees by randomly considering which features to split with. by reducing the number of features we can split with, we reduce variance
   * relies on bootstrapping
   * high powered version is XGboost
-* "loss functions" in addition to thinking about information gain / entropy, also gini coefficient (which produces a metric for how "pure" the nodes are)
+* "loss functions" in addition to thinking about information gain / entropy, also gini coefficient (which produces a diff metric for how "pure" the nodes are)
+* well suited for handling multi class

 #### Linear